WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 * "CountryA" downloads the trusted issuer trustlist
 * check that the response had no error
-* check that at least one entry with "country" = "XA" is in the trustlist
+* check that at least one entry with "country" = "XA" is in the response

 ## unauthorized access to trusted issuer trustlist